Ganeshguri

 Ganeshguri is a locality in Guwahati, Assam, India, and is named after lord Ganesh.
-There was a Heramba kingdom.
-Another inscription mentions that a ruler named Dununtrarāi, Lord of Hedamba, donated a tank in Pragjyotishpura in the year 1577 A.D.

 There is also a Ganesh Temple located in its southern part.
+The region was ruled by a chief who styled himself as Herambadhipati (Heramba is another name for Ganesha) in the late 16th century.
+An inscription mentions that the ruler named Dununtrarāi donated a tank in Pragjyotishpura in the year 1577 A.D.